scriptkitties/fglt/agora.md

 interested in the same topics, and so decided to publish them here.

-The names are pseudonyms, and there's a little editing and correction for clarity, along with some footnotes, but it represents the conversations pretty well as they happened.
+The names are pseudonyms, and there's a little editing and correction for clarity, along with some footnotes, but it otherwise represents the conversations pretty well as they happened.

 {% for dialogue in site.agora %}
 * [<cite>{{ dialogue.title }}</cite>]({{ dialogue.url }}){% endfor%}